Negativity is contagious. Hang around it too long and you’re almost certain to catch it.

 I once read about a technique utilized by FBI agents to overcome a negativity bias.

-They encounter death and other dark circumstances on a near-daily basis, and so learn to come up with five positive thoughts to counter every one negative thought.
+They encounter death and other traumatic events on a near-daily basis, and so learn to come up with five positive thoughts to counter every one negative thought.
 They allow each positive thought to sit with them for 20 seconds before thinking of and sitting with the next positive thought.

 Agents learn to acknowledge “bad” emotions, label them for what they truly are, and then move forward.
-Because the truth is that the more you engage with a negative thought, the more power you provide it.
+Because the truth is that the more you engage with negative thoughts, the more power you provide them.

 How to Stay Positive When Surrounded By Negative Minds

-And there you have it – how to stay positive when you’re surrounded by negative minds.
-By being more mindful of each day’s activities and thoughts, limiting time with negative people, and redirecting pessimistic conversations, you can shine bright in the darkest night.
+And there you have it – how to stay positive when you’re surrounded by negative people.
+By being more mindful of each day’s activities and thoughts, limiting time with negative people, and redirecting negative comments and conversations, you can shine bright in the darkest night.

 Have any secrets on how to stay positive when surrounded by negative people?
 Be sure to sound off in the comments!